Antony-me/akan-ghana/README.md

 - Commit your changes (git commit -am 'Improve feature')
 - Push to the branch (git push origin improve-feature)
 - Create a Pull Request

-## Known Bugs

-If you find a bug (the website couldn't handle the query and or gave undesired results), kindly open an issue here by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue here.
-Please include sample queries and their corresponding results.

 ##### Link to Live Site : https://antony-me.github.io/akan-ghana/